lsst/dp0-2_lsst_io/tutorials-examples/portal-intermediate.rst

 1.3.
 On the left-hand side of the screen, under "Enter Constraints" you will have three choices, "Spatial," "Temporal," and "Object ID Seaech."
 Click on "spatial."

-1.3.
+1.4.
 Under “Enter Constraints”, select the box to the left of “Spatial”.
 Leave the “Shape Type” as the default “Cone shape”, and for “Coordinates or Object Name” enter the coordinates ``67.4579, -44.0802``.
 Set the "Radius" to 2 arcsec.

-1.4.
+1.5.
 In the table at right, select columns ra, decl, and diaObjectId to be returned.

-creenshot of the RSP Portal start page (portal_tut02_step01b.png)
+screenshot of the RSP Portal start page (portal_tut02_step01b.png)
 .. figure:: /_static/portal_tut02_step01.png
 ..  :name: portal_tut02_step01
 ..  :alt: Screenshot of RSP portal interface DC2 difference image analysis object catalog query.